Faezragore/shorte_the_link/README.md

 ```
     To interact with the Bitly service, you need a token

-    The token looks like the following string: 17c09e20ad155405123ac1977542fecf00231da7

 ### How to get token.

    * Register for https://bit.ly via e-mail.

    * Link to generate token: https://dev.bitly.com/get_started.html

-   **Creating a shortened link: **

-     Address: https://api-ssl.bitly.com/v4/bitlinks method POST send request.
-     Request body: long_url (required)- the long link you want to shorten.

-     For authorization using OAuth 2, you need to add to the HTTP request header

-   **Authorization: Bearer Wastaken.**
+   * The token looks like the following string: 17c09e20ad155405123ac1977542fecf00231da7

+   * In the folder with the downloaded repository, create a file .env (starting point is important).

+   * Into a file .env register your token ```TOKEN=your token ```

  Example:
      creating_a_shortened_link function in main.py